Change a user's User ID on Mac OS X (10.6 - 10.12)

 # find -xP / -user 501 -ls

 Remember that you have to check the ownership of files on every filesystem that the user had written to.

 3. Rename special files and folders

 But that was not all.
 Mac OS X has some special files and folders that have the (old) uid as part of their names.
-These include (on my Mac, ymmv):
+These include (on my Mac at time of writing, ymmv):

 - and possibly some files in /private/var/folders/ud/(some ugly dir name)/-Caches-/